So, you're sold.

 To help you make the best decision for your dream vacation, this guide provides an in-depth overview of the various accommodation options available in Bora Bora.

-From luxurious stays to more affordable options, there's something for everyone.
+From all inclusive resorts, luxurious stays to more affordable options, there's something for everyone.
 Not to mention the best hotel around, there are also unique options that you won't find anywhere else in the world!
 So, take a deep breath and read on to discover the perfect place to stay for your trip to Bora Bora.

 Where to stay in Bora Bora :